 In most cases, a workman's comp judge must review and certify a settlement before it becomes final.
 If the injured worker has not retained a workers compensation attorney to negotiate on their behalf, the judge will attempt to ensure the amount of money and duration of benefits are fair.

-Unfortunately, a judge cannot understand an individual’s situation as comprehensively as a workers compensation attorney or law firm can.
-Thus, it is in the employee’s best interest to obtain legal representation capable of ensuring the settlement accounts for their comprehensive medical history and any possible future wage loss.
+Unfortunately, a judge cannot understand an individual's situation as comprehensively as a workers' compensation attorney or law firm can.
+Our legal partners work to ensure any settlement accounts for their client's comprehensive medical history and any possible future wage loss.

 - Does my type of work (agricultural worker, independent contractor, etc.) exclude me from benefits?